We connect regular people who can’t afford market rate for attorneys with the affordable legal help they need.

 As an attorney, Lowboknow allows you to quickly and easily find paying clients with zero time and money spent on marketing.
 We take care of finding the clients and doing an effective basic intake, so that you can just log in to the platform, quickly search for interesting cases, and leave offers on those that look like a good fit for you.
 You can search for potential clients on your own time and terms, and customize new case alerts from the platform according to your practice area, geographical area, and alert frequency preferences.

 Signing up is quick and easy.
 You must be an active member of the California State Bar, with no disciplinary issues.
-At the moment, Lowboknow is open only to those attorneys who are handling legal matters in Orange County, California, but we will be expanding throughout California in the near future.
+At the moment, Lowboknow is open only to those attorneys who are handling legal matters in Southern California, but we will be expanding throughout California in the near future.
 You can sign up here for a free trial.

 What sort of rate qualifies as “low bono”?
 How much can I charge Lowboknow clients?